romeojulietthotel/Py3ThreadedHTTPServerWithUpload/Readme.rst

 - On file upload don't overwrite an existing file, sometimes you want to overwrite an existing file,.e.g.
 An index.html file that prevents seeing a directory's contents.
 Maybe allow some to be overwritten and deny all others; an overwrite whitelist.

-- Add more styling to the filename and filesize output so it's easier to read.